andmikey/Wikiart-classification/README.md

 I used the provided codebase as a starting point to (hopefully!) make it easier to follow for marking: https://github.com/asayeed/lt2326-h24-wa_modeling

+I received a final mark of 31/30 in this assignment.
+I dropped marks on:

+- Documentation - I thought the marking scheme asked for high-quality written documentation (i.e. this readme) but it turns out they wanted high-quality codebase documentation.
+- Fixing the class imbalance - I forgot to evaluate the impact of fixing the class imbalance.

 ## Assignment
 ### Bonus A - Make the in-class example actually learn something